OTL Event Promoter Guide

 Ballet has a way of making the room feel still, focused, and completely alive at the same time.
 The dancers bring the movement, the music carries the emotion, and the audience completes the experience.
 When the house feels too thin, that sense of occasion can be harder to build.

 That is where seat filling for ballet can help.
 Also known in the entertainment industry as papering or “papering the house,” seat filling gives ballet companies, theatres, festivals, and presenters a private way to fill select unsold seats with invited guests.
-The key word is private.
-OTL Seat Fillers does not publicly advertise your ballet tickets as free or train regular ticket buyers to wait for discounts.

-For Ballet Companies, Theatres & Dance Presenters
+For Ballet Companies, Theatres and Dance Presenters

-Have Seats to Fill for an Upcoming Ballet?
+Have seats to fill for an upcoming ballet?

 Submit your performance for possible private seat filler invitations.
 OTL Seat Fillers helps entertainment partners fill select seats without public free-ticket advertising or discount blasts.

-Submit Your Ballet Performance → Free for entertainment partners.
-Invitations are private and subject to fit, location, and member availability.OTL Seat Fillers Locations
+There is no fee for entertainment partners to submit eligible events.
+Invitations are private and subject to fit, location, timing, and member availability.

 OTL Seat Fillers works with entertainment partners in select US cities and London.
-If your ballet performance, dance production, theatre event, festival, concert, or live show is in or near one of these areas, you can submit it for possible private seat filler invitations.
+If your ballet performance, dance production, theatre event, festival, concert, comedy night, or live show is in or near one of these areas, you can submit it for possible private seat filler invitations.

 Why Seat Filling Works for Ballet